jakerobers/receipt_gen/README.md

 # Receipt Gen

-This is intended to be an easy-to-use receipt generator based on commandline arguments provided to the program.
-This works well if you are reading a spreadsheet and want to feed data through this program.
+This is intended to be an easy-to-use receipt generator.
+Simply edit the usage file and run the program.
+You can also use the usage file as a guide on how to integrate this with a larger program.

 ## Setup